 On Anzac Day 1918 Australian soldiers captured the French town of Villers-Bretonneux, an action that was called ‘one of the finest feats of the war’.
 This is your chance to commemorate the 100th anniversary of this outstanding attack, alongside thousands of fellow Australians at the Australian National Memorial at Villers-Bretonneux.
 Along with Anzac Day 2015 at Gallipoli, this service will be the most significant of the centenary commemorations.
 Our 10-day tour visits all the key Australian battlefield sites, as well as Paris, Champagne, Reims and Bruges.
 The highlight is the moving Anzac Day Dawn Service at Villers-Bretonneux.

 Day 1: Welcome drinks and dinner in Paris

 Day 2: Explore sights and sounds of Paris, the “City of Light”

 Day 3: Champagne tasting.
-Australian 2nd Division Memorial and trenches
+Australian 2nd Division Memorial

 Day 5: Explore the Australian battlefields in the Salient

 Day 6: Spend the day exploring Bruges, a charming medieval city

 Day 7: Amiens – Visit the battlefields, Australian Memorial Park

 Day 9: Somme key sites, farewell dinner cruise on the Seine River

 Day 10: Departure